-We have incurred net losses in each reporting period since our inception, have not generated any revenue from product sales to date and have financed our operations principally through sales of the ATM Shares under the Sales Agreement pursuant to the ATM, the Private Placement, our initial public offering and private financings.
-We have incurred net losses of \$31.0 million and \$28.3 million for the three months ended March 31, 2024 and 2023, respectively.
-We had an accumulated deficit of \$336.6 million as of March 31, 2024.
+We have incurred net losses in each reporting period since our inception, have not generated any revenue from product sales to date and have financed our operations principally through sales of shares of our common stock pursuant to a sales agreement, or the Sales Agreement, with Cowen and Company, LLC, or TD Cowen, as sales agent pursuant to an at-the-market offering, or the ATM Shares, the private placement of 13,211,381 shares of our common stock, at a price of \$9.84 per share, to selected institutional and accredited investors, or the Private Placement, our initial public offering and private financings.
+We have incurred net losses of \$30.4 million and \$20.1 million for the three months ended June 30, 2024 and 2023, respectively.
+We had an accumulated deficit of \$367.0 million as of June 30, 2024.
 Our losses have resulted principally from expenses incurred in research and development of palazestrant and from management and administrative costs and other expenses that we have incurred while building our business infrastructure.
 Our lead product candidate, palazestrant, is in clinical trials.
 As a result, we expect that it will be several years, if ever, before we have a commercialized product and generate revenue from product sales.
 Even if we succeed in receiving marketing approval for and commercializing palazestrant in one of our lead indications, we expect that we will continue to incur substantial research and development and other expenses as we continue the clinical development programs for palazestrant in other indications or for OP-3136.